 Children begin caroling on Christmas Eve, and, until a few decades ago, they wore traditional clothes for this occasion.
 On the evening of the same day, older carolers often accompanied by instrumentalists take their place.
 If in the past only young unmarried men could be part of these groups, today both women and men carol on Christmas Eve.

 Although caroling has adapted to more modern realities, this is still a major part of the Christmas celebration in Romania.
 There’s no better place to experience it than in a traditional village.

 It’s a bit complicated to present the pig’s sacrifice tradition without raising some questions on animal rights or EU norms.
 Even so, this is a practice that exists from pre-Christian times when the sacrifice was part of a worship ritual to bring back the light and the sun.

-Photo by Nitu Iulian
+Photo credits Nitu Iulian

-Photo by Paul Istoan
+Photo credits Paul Istoan